-All submissions and enquiries should be directed to Endeavour Energy's Portfolio Management office at consultation@endeavourenergy.com.au.
+All enquiries should be directed to Endeavour Energy's Enterprise Portfolio Management office at consultation@endeavourenergy.com.au.

-3. Description of the identified need
+3.0 Description of the identified need

-This section provides a description of the identified need for this RIT-D and sets out the key assumptions and methodologies that underpin the identified need.
+This section provides a description of the identified need and sets out the key assumptions and methodologies that underpin the identified need for this RIT-D.